 Monitoring the traffic on your WiFi can help you understand where your users are spending time online and the types of inappropriate content they might be exposed to while browsing.
 While countless apps allow you to block adult content, many fall short in a few crucial areas.
 Additionally, monitoring your home network's traffic means you don't know what sites your users are accessing when connected to a different WiFi network.

 That's where we come in.
 Our subscription service isn't just another blocker app, but it gives you access to the most advanced DNS Filtering service available.
 This filtering service works anywhere, not just on your home network.
-It also helps secure your internet by protecting your family's devices from malware, phishing, and hackers.

 On top of that, you'll have access to our interactive tutorials that allow you to configure better blocking and prevent circumvention.
 These informative guides take you through what you need to do step-by-step without any unnecessary fluff.